giuliamml/data-journal.github.io/pages/webrtc-part-2.md

 And now we should have something to do in the other tabs.

-You can see the whole code[here](https://github.com/fjsousa/not-so-basic-ss).
+You can see the whole code [here](https://github.com/fjsousa/not-so-basic-ss).

 <!-- **** allow discovery****??? -->